Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 02 - static-website-s3/01 README.md

 ### Step 3: Configure Permissions
 1. Under Bucket's **Permissions** Tab, Edit the **Bucket Policy** to allow public read access.
-   - (Copy code from this file then paste into Bucket Policy)
+   - (Copy the code below then paste into Bucket Policy)
     > **Note:** You will need to change the `Bucket-Name` within the code, to your Bucket Name.
 Then **Save Changes**
   ```
     {